 \section{Abstract}

 To accelerate CNN inference, existing deep learning frameworks focus on optimizing {\em intra-operator} parallelization.
 However, a single operator can no longer fully utilize the available parallelism given the rapid advances in high-performance hardware, resulting in a large gap between the peak performance and the real performance.
 This performance gap is more severe under smaller batch sizes.
-In this work, we extensively study the parallelism \textit{between} operators and propose Inter-Operator Scheduler (IOS) to automatically schedule the execution of multiple operators in parallel.
-IOS utilizes dynamic programming to find a scheduling policy specialized for the target hardware.
-IOS consistently outperforms state-of-the-art libraries (e.g., TensorRT) by 1.1 to 1.5$\times$ on modern CNN benchmarks.
+In this work, we extensively study the parallelism \textit{between} operators and propose Inter-Operator Scheduler (IOS) to automatically schedule multiple operators' parallel execution through a novel dynamic programming algorithm.
+IOS consistently outperforms state-of-the-art libraries (e.g., TensorRT) by $1.1$ to $1.5\times$ on modern CNN benchmarks.
 The code to reproduce each experiment is available at: { \url{https://github.com/mit-han-lab/inter-operator-scheduler}}.